What Does a Sales Account Executive (Actually) Do? Job Responsibilities, Skills & Salary

-An account executive's duties vary depending on several factors, such as the industry they work in and the employer they work for.
+An account executive's duties can vary by industry and company.
 In general, they are in charge of building relationships with new clients and managing the existing ones.
 Think of them as the point of contact for internal company teams and clients.

 - Plan and coordinate account activity

-- Generate sales opportunities by identifying potential clients
+- Generate sales opportunities by identifying potential customers

 - Generate sales strategies based on data and trends